Vasianandcarps/temp_sensor_wifi/README.md

 **Standart loging and password for Orange Pi are:**

 Login: orangepi

 Password: orangepi

-Firstly connect WiFi or LAN:
+1.Firstly connect WiFi or LAN:
   ```
   sudo nmtui
   ```